Indian Troops Martyred 17 Kashmiris In October - UrduPoint

 According to the data issued by the Research Section of Kashmir Media Service, today, of those martyred, 11 were killed in fake encounters and custody by Indian troops and police in different districts of the territory.

-The killing by the Indian forces’ personnel in the month rendered 2 women widowed and 10 children orphaned.
+The killings by the Indian forces’ personnel in the month rendered 2 women widowed and 10 children

 During the period, the personnel of Indian Army, paramilitary and police as well as the sleuths of the notorious National Investigation Agency and State Investigation Agency arrested 78 persons, injured 10 others and destroyed 3 residential houses during house raids and 212 cordon and search operations in different areas of the territory.